mcastrolab/Brazil_Covid19_spatiotemporal/7_cluster/README.md

 We conducted a hierarchical cluster analysis by defining a dissimilarity measure between pairs of observations using a Euclidean distance and the average linkage method.
 It was based on five metrics for each state:

 #### Data inputs
-* cumulataive deaths per 100,000 people,
+* cumulative deaths per 100,000 people,
 * maximum percentage of deaths in a week,
 * maximum value of SD in a week,
-* epidemiological week when HId became lower than 50,
+* epidemiological week when the locational Hoover Index for deaths (HId) became lower than 50,
 * maximum estimated value of the effective reproduction number *(R<sub>t</sub>)* in a week.
 The *R<sub>t</sub>* (presented in __Table S14__) was extracted from Observatório Covid-19 Brazil ([Observatório Covid-19 Brazil](https://covid19br.github.io/)).

 All data for the analysis is contained in `data/hclust_input.csv`.